Could COP29 put us on the path to more ambitious national climate commitments?

 The team at Ricardo worked with the NDC Partnership and UNFCCC to develop content for the Navigator, including both technical (e.g. target setting), and process elements (e.g. unlocking finance, identifying support needs, and ensuring technically sound documents).

-So, what can we expect from the forthcoming editions and how can the NDC 3.0 Navigator help?
+So, what can we expect from the forthcoming submissions in early 2025, and how can the NDC 3.0 Navigator help?

 What is the current state of play?